todayisfineforme/Readme.Generator/README.md

 ## Description

-CLI that generates a readme from user inputs
+CLI utilizing inquirer package that generates a readme from user inputs

 ## Installation